-Linux and Unix mkdir command
+Linux mkdir command

-|-v||Print a message for each created directory|
+|Verbose output.
+Print a message for each created directory.|

 mkdir -m a=rwx mydir